Verulamium Forum inscription

 The Verulamium Forum Inscription (tentatively dated to AD 79, during the reign of the emperor Titus) is one of the many Roman inscriptions in Britain.
 It is also known as the "Basilica inscription", as it is believed to have been attached to the basilica of Verulamium (on the edge of modern St Albans).
 The surviving fragments have been reconstructed as a large dedication slab (approx. 4.3m x 1.0m) on display at Verulamium Museum.

 The fragments were found in 1955 during construction work in the yard of St Michael's Primary School, St Albans.
 The find-spot lay near the north-east entrance to the forum and basilica of Verulamium.

-The inscription is notable because it mentions Gnaeus Julius Agricola, the Roman governor of Britain from AD 77–84, who is otherwise known from a biography written by his son-in-law Tacitus.
+Aside from being one of the earliest extant Roman monumental inscriptions in Britain, the inscription is also notable because it mentions Gnaeus Julius Agricola, the Roman governor of Britain from AD 77–84, who is otherwise known from a biography written by his son-in-law Tacitus.

 Text

 The reconstructed inscription is preserved in Verulamium Museum.

 The inscription was reconstructed by Professor Sheppard Frere to read as follows: